Injection Foam Insulation vs Spray Foam Insulation: What’s the Difference?

 Open cell spray foam and closed cell spray foam have great insulation properties, but there are differences in how they are applied, their efficiency in homes compared to other structures, and how they work.

 We talked a little already about the expansion rate of open cell, which is another reason why it’s a great fit for homes.
 Closed cell doesn’t have that same expansion rate and is minimal at best.
+This is why we recommend it for vans and tiny homes.

 Next up – moisture permeability.